ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/0_simple-behaviors.md

 ## FollowPath

-This behavior makes the entity follow a given path.
+Mkes the entity follow a given path.

 ### FollowPathJob